mistersouza/localle/README.md

 Check it live out [here.](https://localle-marketplace-0ed3b7e33a22.herokuapp.com/)

+## Content Guide 🗺️

+▷ Feel free to cruise through using the content button up there in the top right corner—it's like a breeze for getting around

 ## Planning & Development

 ### Business Strategy 🚀

-Introducing Localle Marketplace's Game Plan!
+▷ Introducing Localle Marketplace's Game Plan!
 It's all about rocking our unique vibe and unlocking doors to some serious growth and impact.

 - Boosting Local Swagger: Let's amp up our street cred by teaming up with local legends and getting our name out there in the community.